How To Soothe Your Child's Nasal Congestion(Blocked Nose)?

 The blocked nose home remedies suggested below may be enough to ease your child's nose woe, particularly if it is caused by the common cold.
 In the case of flu or sinus infection, the congestion typically goes away in about a week.
 If these blocked nose remedies do not work or if the congestion is getting to be chronic and long-term, you should seek medical treatment.
 You could also consider using a nasal spray, which brings immediate relief.

 - Dry Air is a Culprit: Use a humidifier, especially when you use a heater for warmth during the cold winter.
 Moisture is introduced into the air, and dryness is reduced and it helps clear blockage in the nose

 - Vaporize those Germs: A vaporizer kills germs by its vaporizing action, and this helps make the air that your child breathes, clean

 - Staying Hydrated: Feed your child soups and keep him/her well-hydrated.
-The intake of warm fluids helps to keep the nasal mucosa well moisturized and prevent the nasal secretions from turning thick and further blocking the nasal passage.
+The intake of warm fluids helps to keep the nasal mucosa well moisturized and prevents the nasal secretions from turning thick and further blocking the nasal passage.
 Peppermint tea can work wonders!